Pintuzoft/Avade/README.md

   Hold           - OperFlag to deny a nick from expiring

-  NOGHOST        - OperFlag to deny a nick from being ghosted
+  NoGhost        - OperFlag to deny a nick from being ghosted

   Getpass        - Show password log for nick